JosueLackwood/DDD-Project-Master/README.md

 # Introduction:

-This is a task from Hahn Softwareentwicklung & is a CRUD Frontend and Backend developed by Josué Lackwood M.
+Well, this is a task from Hahn Softwareentwicklung & is a CRUD Frontend and Backend developed by Josué Lackwood M.

 # Task Description: